jerryjappinen/bellevue-docs/README.md

 ## Other resources

-`Eiskis/vue-webpack` is **not** an official Vue project, but is based on the officially supported materials and commonly used plugins.
+Bellevue is **not** an official Vue project, but is based on the officially supported materials and commonly used plugins.
 The relevant docs for those are available here:

 - Vue
 	- [Read guide](https://vuejs.org/guide/)